-I huddled in a corner of the Ladurée tea salon on Rue Royal to escape the cold with a café au lait and a few macarons.
-We’d taken the Eurostar in to Paris from London, our home at the time, to go Christmas shopping.
-Well, I was breaking from Christmas shopping while my husband was freezing his you-know-what off at Versailles.
+I huddled in the corner of the Ladurée tea salon on Rue Royal to escape the cold with a café au lait and a few macarons.
+We’d taken the Eurostar into Paris from London, our home at the time, to go Christmas shopping.
+Well, I was taking a break from Christmas shopping while my husband was freezing his you-know-what off at Versailles.

 The euro had just replaced the French franc.
-I had a paper map back then in lieu of a smartphone.
+I had a paper map back then instead of a smartphone.
 Those were the days when you could truly get lost in a city—I’d accidentally stumbled upon the tea salon—without the pressure of checking text messages or trying to Instagram moments.

 Ladurée is home to some of the best macarons in Paris, if not the world.
 They are credited with developing the beloved double-decker macaron with its two sides and creamy ganache filling.
 This is said to have happened sometime around the 1930s.
 The one-sided macaron arrived in France from Italy sometime in the 16th century via Queen Catherine de’ Medici, but the recipe had remained unchanged.

 2. It Was the First Tea Room for Parisian Women

 I didn’t know this until recently, but Ladurée created the first tea room for women.
 Back in the 1800s, women were not allowed into cafes.
 The Ladurée tea salon enabled them to finally socialize outside the home.
 Ladurée founder, Louis-Ernest Ladurée, was not only a miller but also a writer and staunch supporter of social reform.